WKTQ (FM)

 WKTQ is a Country formatted broadcast radio station licensed to Oakland, Maryland.

 Due to the high altitude of its tower, WKTQ's signal covers most of Garrett County, Maryland, most of neighboring Preston County, West Virginia, and parts of Tucker, Grant, and Mineral Counties in West Virginia.
-WKTQ is owned and operated by Broadcast Communications II, Inc.
+WKTQ is owned and operated by Robert and Ashley Stevens, through licensee Broadcast Communications, Inc.

 History

 WKTQ began as a simulcast of sister station WMSG in 1966.
 WMSG split from the simulcast in 1978 and became WXIE.
 The first format on WXIE was a soft adult contemporary format.
 In 1991, WXIE moved from 92.1 to 92.3 and became "92X" and began running a classic hits format.
 WXIE went dark in 1994.

-In 1995, the frequency was acquired by Oakland Media Group, changed call letters to WWHC and began playing Country with the branding "Hot Country 92".
+In 1995, the frequency was acquired by Oakland Media Group, changed its call sign to WWHC and began playing Country with the branding "Hot Country 92".
 Around 2000, 92.3 went through another name change, switching to "The Train" in reference to the railroad heritage that is found all over the region it serves.

-On September 25, 2013, WWHC changed its callsign to WWHQ.
+On September 25, 2013, WWHC changed its call sign to WWHQ.
 On July 7, 2016, the station changed its call sign from WWHQ to WKTQ-FM; the "-FM" suffix was dropped on August 8, 2016.